backdoor-collective/documentation/docs/datamill.md

 ## Exhibition

-For enjoying more screenshots and details about the projects and tools, you are welcome to visit the [Panodata Overview].
+For enjoying more screenshots and details about the projects and tools beyond the tiny exhibition below, you are welcome to visit the [Panodata Overview].

 [Panodata Overview]: https://community.panodata.org/t/overview/120

+### Screenshots
+Some Grafana screenshots to get a rough impression how data looks like after coming out of the pipeline.

 ![image](https://community.panodata.org/uploads/default/original/1X/e2f1671157c4aadf0c06d488fddb7d691b2e3946.png)